Learning styles – categories of preferred methods of learning: auditory, visual and kinaesthetic.

 The answer is quite simple and not surprising.
 VAK serves as a reminder that students respond to content, resources and activities in different ways – it is a differentiation tool.
 In other words, it is a simple and effective way of adding variety to classroom activities.
 When planning a lesson, a simple trick is to incorporate one visual, one auditory and one kinaesthetic activity.
 This adds spice and vitality to the lesson; if one activity fails to get the message across, the next one might.
 Some students will easily learn by watching a short video clip while others will need a second activity – say a discussion – for the concept to sink in.
 In a sense (and what the researchers have missed) is that VAK is a useful planning tool that helps teachers to cover all their bases.
 This is how learning styles are used in the modern classroom – to add variety.

-Hint: there are 2 aspects to learning styles: firstly, a person’s preference (‘I’m a visual learner’) and secondly, the actual learning style that works best (if any) when tested These two may be different.
+Hint: there are 2 aspects to learning styles: firstly, a person’s preference (‘I’m a visual learner’) and secondly, the actual learning style that works best (if any) when tested.
+These 2 may be different.

 While research may disagree, people do seem to gravitate toward learning in ways that makes sense to them – maybe because of experience, interest, personality or beliefs.
 For example, some people are good at fixing things.
 They learn to fix almost anything by getting their hands dirty and tinkering; successful strategies such as trial and error, investigation and building on existing knowledge work a treat for them.
 Other people are social creatures – they gravitate toward ‘people industries’ such as the caring professions.
 They prefer conversations, social interaction, mentoring and seeking advice from their peers to learn.
 These people are more often than not extroverts.
 Finally, visual learners prefer to acquire knowledge and skills by watching online lectures, documentaries, expert models and video clips.
 When reading a textbook or researching, they go straight to the images, diagrams and graphs, believing them to be the most concise and accurate summary of key information.